-CMJS 2093 Introduction to Forensic Anthropology - (S).
-Application of human identification methods to skeletal/dental tissues.
-Topics include human osteology, skeletal aging and sexing techniques, trauma analysis, skeletal recovery, and the evolving role of forensic anthropology in medico-legal system of the nature of occupational fraud and how it is committed including an introduction to the actions that can be taken to determine the presence of occupational fraud and procedures that can be implemented to deter fraud.
+CMJS 2243 Fraud Examination - (S).
+Overview of the nature of occupational fraud and how it is committed including an introduction to the actions that can be taken to determine the presence of occupational fraud and procedures that can be implemented to deter fraud.
 Also covered is the proper manner in which allegations of fraud should be investigated to meet the requirements of civil/criminal court procedure.